 On my last visit, I was able to check out both the vegan breakfast and dinner options.
 For breakfast, the Breakfast Protein Bowl with tofu is completely vegan.
-Before my trip, I had read that the chocolate-avocado toast wasn’t vegan.
+Before my trip, I had read that the chocolate-avocado toast wasn't vegan.
 I asked my server and he double checked with the chef.
 I always ask and double check even if an item was vegan on a previous trip.
-Disney is constantly changing things.
+Disney is always changing things.

 I really enjoyed the breakfast bowl.
 It was filling, hearty and delicious.
 Perfect fuel for the parks!

 For dinner, I ordered the Vegan Protein Bowl, which was already vegan.
-This bowl was very well balanced vegan dinner option.
+This bowl was a very well balanced vegan dinner option.
 I really loved the tomato sauce with the broccoli rabe and sweet potatoes.